Temotu flying fox

 The Temotu flying fox (Pteropus nitendiensis) is a species of flying fox in the family Pteropodidae.
 It is endemic to the Solomon Islands.
 It is threatened by habitat destruction due to subsistence agricultural practices, as well as natural disasters such as tropical cyclones.
 Due to its imperiled status, it is identified by the Alliance for Zero Extinction as a species in danger of imminent extinction.
 In 2013, Bat Conservation International listed this species as one of the 35 species of its worldwide priority list of conservation.

+Taxonomy and systematics

+The Whitney South Sea Expedition was funded by the American Museum of Natural History to collect new animal specimens from Pacific islands.
+In 1924, expedition member Frederick P. Drowne collected a specimen of bat on Nitendi Island, also known as Nendö Island, that had yet to be described.
+American ecologist Colin Campbell Sanborn described the specimen as a new species of bat in a 1930 publication.
+Its species name nitendiensis refers to the type locality.

+In a 2014 paper, the authors determined that the Temotu flying fox was part of the "samoensis " group of flying foxes, and therefore its closest relatives include the following species: